Approach

 Where patients go after visit one

-Maps movement from new patient through retained to your highest-value cohort and shows exactly where drop-off happens.
+Maps movement from new patient through retained to your highest-value cohort and shows exactly where drop-off is happening and what it costs.

 Revenue composition